ADeogratias/flutter_dart_basics/README.md

 # flutter_dart_basics
-Learning some flutter and dart basics to later try deploying models on mobile devices
+Learning some flutter and dart basics to later try deploying AI models on mobile devices